stan1025/AutomationServiceChoreography/Part_1_UseCases/README.md

 --- | ---
 [<img src="./UseCase_MP.png" width="1500"/>](../Media/ServiceClasses.png) |  This use case represents an association case to be able to build up the modular production systems based on functionalities of process equipment assemblies or associated automation services (as in use case 3).
 Example 1 | Build up a modular plant for pharma useable water with a neutralization and disinfection function based on modular equipment.

-## Applicability analysis of association mechanisms in automation based on presented adaptability use cases